 Download next archive and extract its contents folder WAIK Files

 Install WAIK server, then search for these files in the partition that you have installed Windowsul (ie C:; files will be available only after installing the WAIK server):

 and copy them all in folder WAIK Files

 Extract the installation files Windows 7 (DVD or the mounted image) folder Windows Files

-WAIK Files folder, right click on installer.cmd and select Run as administrator
+In the WAIK folder Files, right-click on installer.cmd and select Run as administrator

 type Enter and select install.wim window open

 Select edition Windows 7 you want to install allocated by typing its number (in this case 5 figure)

 type letter allocated external HDD (in this case letter X)

 tap active partition allocated letter (Ie partition where the operating system is installed, usually - as in this case - letter C)

 type Y when you will be asked if the drive you want to install Windowsthe is connected via USB and then let Enter

 Retype Enter to begin installing Windows 7 on the external hdd.
 If you find that the installation process takes a little longer than the standard installation, keep in mind that in this case it is the installation Windowsto an external hard drive.

 After the installation process will reach final reboot your PC for the last settings can be made.

 Once the installation is complete, you can install any software and drivers you want.
 You have (still) a system Windows 7 fully functional.

 Note: An installation image was used for this tutorial Windows 7 x86, but it is also valid for Windows 7 x64.